wenwenmin/SpaMCA/README.md

 Part of the code in this repository, such as the training framework based on PyTorch Lightning, is adapted from [SpatialGlue](https://github.com/JinmiaoChenLab/SpatialGlue).
 We are grateful to the authors for their excellent work.

 ## Contact details
-If you have any questions, please contact zhaojinjie@aliyun.com.
+If you have any questions, please contact zhaojinjie@aliyun.com and  minwenwen@ynu.edu.com.